chrisp1985/DesignPrinciples/README.md

 ### Decorator
 The decorator pattern allows for continually wrapping around classes to add different behaviours.
-In the examples, we can have a small book, a small red book, a small old red book etc. We can do that by having a decorator class that implements the interface, and then decorators that extend the decorator class.
+In the examples, we can have a small smallBook, a small red smallBook, a small old red smallBook etc. We can do that by having a decorator class that implements the interface, and then decorators that extend the decorator class.

 An example of this can be found in the [OldBookDecorator](src/main/java/com/chrisp1985/solid/openclosed/decorators/OldBookDecorator.java)